Geographic Information System (GIS) Definition

 How Does OmniSci Utilize GIS?

-OmniSci makes geospatial capabilities a top priority of our GPU-accelerated analytics platform.
+OmniSci makes geospatial capabilities a top priority of our accelerated analytics platform.
 This keeps the geospatial-specific processes in GIS tools from slowing down with today’s increased data volumes.
 OmniSci lets geospatial analysts interactively explore up to millions of polygons and billions of mapped points.
 Business analysts can also easily incorporate spatio-temporal analysis in their regular big data analytics workflows.
 Learn more about OmniSci for Geospatial Analysts.